 I think the book will greatly help AI professionals understand key arguments, avoid classic missteps, and appreciate the serious challenge humanity faces.
 Russell straightforwardly debunks common objections, writing with both candor and charm.

-I must admit, it's great to see such a prominent debunking; I still remember, early in my concern about alignment, hearing one professional respond the entire idea of being concerned about AGI with a lazy ad hominem dismissal.
+I must admit, it's great to see such a prominent debunking; I still remember, early in my concern about alignment, hearing one professional respond to the entire idea of being concerned about AGI with a lazy ad hominem dismissal.
 Like, hello?
 This is our future we're talking about!

 But Russell realizes that most people don't intentionally argue in bad faith; he structures his arguments with the understanding and charity required to ease the difficulty of changing one's mind.
 (Although I wish he'd be a little less sassy with LeCun, understandable as his frustration may be)